-- Withdraw their consent to processing at any time. - Ask us to rectify, erase or restrict processing of their personal data (in certain circumstances) - Prevent use of their personal data for direct marketing. - Object to processing which has been justified on the basis of public interest, official authority or legitimate interests.
+- Withdraw their consent to processing at any time. - Ask us to rectify, erase or restrict processing of their personal data (in certain circumstances). - Prevent use of their personal data for direct marketing. - Object to processing which has been justified on the basis of public interest, official authority or legitimate interests.

-- Challenge decisions based solely on automated decision making or profiling (i.e. making decisions or evaluating certain things about an individual based on their personal data with no human involvement) - Be notified of a data breach (in certain circumstances). - Make a complaint to the ICO. - Ask for their personal data to be transferred to a third party in a structured, commonly used and machinereadable format (in certain circumstances).
+- Challenge decisions based solely on automated decision making or profiling (i.e. making decisions or evaluating certain things about an individual based on their personal data with no human involvement) - Be notified of a data breach (in certain circumstances). - Make a complaint to the ICO. - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances).

-Individuals should submit any request to exercise these rights to the contact the school's data protection representative in the first instance to Mrs Chris Ashley, School Business Manager.
-If staff receive such a request, they must immediately forward it to contact the school's data protection representative or the DPO.
+Individuals should submit any request to exercise these rights to the school's data protection representative in the first instance: Mrs Chris Ashley, Business Manager on office@elystjohns.cambs.sch.uk If staff receive such a request, they must immediately forward it to the school's data protection representative or the DPO.

-10. Parental requests to see the Educational Record
+Parental requests to see the Educational Record